-“This is a new moment for us at the Two Oceans Aquarium Environment Foundation, and one of the most exciting moments for marine education in South Africa.
+“This is a new moment for us at the Two Oceans Aquarium Education Foundation, and one of the most exciting moments for marine education in South Africa.
 It is a first for us, and a first for Africa.
 The curriculum is already recognised around the world as one to strive towards” said Russell Stevens, Head of Education at the Two Oceans Aquarium, and the driving force behind getting Marine Sciences recognized as a curriculum subject.

 “As the curriculum advanced we developed an extremely successful partnership with the Department of Basic Education, the Gauteng Department of Education and in particular the Western Cape Education Department.
 Officials within the Education Department have shown nothing but support, enthusiasm and a “let’s make this happen” attitude as they have seen the hard work which has been put into the development of the curriculum and teacher support materials by the Two Oceans Aquarium teaching team.
 We look forward to the official pilot in schools where the Grade 10s of 2020 will take Marine Sciences as one of their subjects for their Matric in 2022.”